Independent Contractor Contract

 • Contractors, on the other hand, basically run their own businesses.
 They're not tied down to one company.
 Instead, they pick up clients here and there while staying in full control over how they complete tasks.

 A freelance contractor is free to do work wherever and whenever it works best for them.
-But in exchange, contractors are on the hook for handling their own taxes, benefits, and all the legal jargon that comes with being self-employed.
+But in exchange, contractors are on the hook for handling their own taxes, benefits, and everything else that comes with being self-employed.

 So in short - employees have less flexibility but more security, while contractors have total freedom but more personal responsibility.